GetDKAN/dkan/docs/components/fixtures.md

 ### About paths
 Pathauto is disabled for content created using dkan_fixtures because performance reasons.
 Instead, paths should be added to the fixtures using the path key.

+## Taxonomy Fixtures

+A similar system exists for importing and exporting taxonomy terms as default content.
+The NuCivic-created [Taxonomy Fixtures module](https://github.com/NuCivic/taxonomy_fixtures) ships with DKAN but is available for us in other Drupal projects.